FFede0/RL4CC/RL4CC/config_files/README.md

 - `num_tune_trials`: the number of tuning trials (possibly run in parallel, if the cluster resources are enough to do so).
-These trials will sample from the Tune search space (defined according to the elements in the `ray_config`, as detailed in [the next section](#configuring-the-search-space-for-parameters)).
+These trials will sample from the Tune search space (defined according to the elements in the `learner_config`, as detailed in [the next section](#configuring-the-search-space-for-parameters)).
   **Note that,** if the `num_tune_trials` parameter is -1, (virtually) infinite samples are generated until a stopping condition is met.